LucaCanali/Miscellaneous/Spark_Notes/Tools_Spark_Linux_FlameGraph.md

 171657 SparkSubmit
 ```

-Profile JVM and create the FlameGraph, example:
+Profile JVM and create the FlameGraph, basic example:
 ```
+# profile by time (regardless if process is on CPU or waiting)
 ./profiler.sh -e wall -d 30 -f $PWD/flamegraph1.svg <pid_of_JVM>

+# profile on-CPU threads, without using perf
+./profiler.sh -e itimer -d 30 -f $PWD/flamegraph1.svg <pid_of_JVM>
 ```

 Visualize the JVM execution FlameGraph: